Richard E. Berendzen: Career

 He served on the board of the Planetary Society and the advisory board for the National Center for the Survivors of Child Abuse.
-He was a consultant to NASA, served on NASA's Exploration Advisory Task Force and Selection Panel for the Teacher-in-Space Program, has served as Director of NASA's Space Grant Consortium for Washington, D.C.., and has testified about space and education before the United States Congress.
+He was a consultant to NASA, served on NASA's Exploration Advisory Task Force, and Selection Panel for the Teacher-in-Space Program, served as director of NASA's Space Grant Consortium for Washington, D.C., and testified about space and education before the United States Congress.

 Under the auspices of the New York Academy of Sciences and the American Astronomical Society, Berendzen organized and chaired a major international conference, titled "Education in and History of Modern Astronomy."
 He organized and chaired two other key conferences: "Life Beyond Earth and the Mind of Man" (at Boston University) in 1973 and "Space 2000" (at American University) in 1999.
-Proceedings from the Boston University was included in Who's Out There?, a 1975 television program narrated by Orson Welles.
+Proceedings from the Boston University were included in Who's Out There?, a 1975 television program narrated by Orson Welles.

 Resignation from American University

 In March 1990, daycare owner Susan Allen received a phone call from a man claiming to be a gynecologist and inquiring about her sexual habits.
-Allen reported the call to her husband, a Fairfax County law enforcement officer, and continued to engage with the caller for several weeks while police monitored the communication via call tracing and tape recordings.
+She reported the call to her husband, a Fairfax County law enforcement officer, and continued to engage with the caller for several weeks while police monitored the communication via call tracing and tape recordings.
 Allen described the calls as "filthy beyond your most horrible nightmares."

 Police traced the calls to American University and Berendzen's private phone line.
 Among other things, Berendzen asked those he called whether they had sex with children, claimed he kept a 4-year-old sex slave in his basement, and made repeated references to child pornography and purchasing child sex slaves at auction.
-On April 7, the board of trustees confronted Berendzen, who resigned on April 8 and was admitted to Johns Hopkins, where he was treated with several therapies addressing his childhood abuse.
+On April 7, the board of trustees confronted Berendzen, who resigned on April 8.
+He was admitted to Johns Hopkins, where he was treated with several therapies addressing his childhood abuse.
 On April 10, Berendzen issued a public statement citing "exhaustion" as the reason behind his decision to step down.

 Aftermath

 Berendzen was charged with two misdemeanor counts of making indecent calls.
-He pleaded guilty to both and his jail time was suspended on the condition that he continue receiving psychiatric treatment for the next year.
+He pleaded guilty to both, and his jail time was suspended on the condition that he continue receiving psychiatric treatment for the next year.
 Once the case became public, more than two dozen other daycare providers in the Fairfax area reported to police that they had also received obscene calls.

-In the summer of 1990, Allen filed a $11 million lawsuit against Berendzen and American University.
+In the summer of 1990, Allen filed an $11 million lawsuit against Berendzen and American University.
 The case was settled for an undisclosed sum.

-In 1992, Berendzen returned to American University as a full-time physics professor and served in that role until he retired in August 2006.
+In 1992, Berendzen returned to American University as a full-time physics professor, and served in that role until he retired in August 2006.

 Accomplishments

-Berendzen received a honorary doctorate degrees from Seton Hall University and the University of Columbo in 1985, and from the University of Maryland in 1990.
+Berendzen received honorary doctorate degrees from Seton Hall University and the University of Columbo in 1985, and from the University of Maryland in 1990.